intel/nauta/docs/user-guide/actions/accessing_kubernetes.md

 1. Click the **Hamburger Menu** ![Image](images/hamburger_menu.png) at the far left of the UI to open a left frame.

-2. Click **Resources Dashboard** to open the Kubernetes resources dashboard in a new browser window/tab.
+2. Click the **Resources Dashboard** to open the Kubernetes resources dashboard in a new browser window/tab.

 An example Kubernetes Dashboard is shown below.